OHDSI/KnowledgeBase/PVSignals/README.md

-AERS
+Pharmacovigilance signals mined from the FAERS
 ====

-This is the data from the FDA Adverse Event Reporting System.
-The data here will be put on the OHDSI Postgres DB drug_HOI_evidence table.
+Data from pharmacoviglance signals mined from FDA Adverse Event Reporting System will also be included in the OHDSI KB.
+THis folder holds some data to test the best approach to loading the data into the OHDSI Postgres DB drug_HOI_evidence table.